tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

 ![](3screen.png)

-Basically it works pretty well.
-Before CAN bus I had tried to read off data via OBDII interface with Python OBD library.
-It works, but my possibilities were limited with accessible PIDs.
-Only 7 data types with CAN bus we can get much more, the most difficult part is to encrypt messages and extract desirable information from there.
+Basically, it works quite well.
+Before using the CAN bus, I tried to read data via the OBD-II interface with the Python OBD library.
+While it worked, my options were limited to the accessible PIDs, which only provided 7 types of data.
+With the CAN bus, we can access much more.
+The most challenging part is encrypting the messages and extracting the desired information from them.

-The retrieved CAN bus data App processes and send data to web server.
-PHP scripts manages data inserting it from GSM module into database, extracts from DB and builds correspondant plots with JS scripts.
+The retrieved CAN bus data is processed by the app and sent to a web server.
+PHP scripts manage the data by inserting it from the GSM module into a database, extracting it from the database, and building corresponding plots using JavaScript.

 http://vehicledata.atwebpages.com/index.html

-Finally, we can observe our vehicle information on the plots, especially it's consumption and emition of CO2, GPS tracking
+Finally, we can observe our vehicle's information through the plots, including details such as fuel consumption, CO2 emissions, and GPS tracking.